sail-sg/oat/README.md

 LLM alignment is essentially an online learning and decision making problem where the **agent** (e.g., including the LLM policy and an optional built-in reward model) interacts with the **environment** (i.e., humans) to meet either of the two distinct objectives: minimizing cumulative regret (in the *Explore & Exploit* setting) or minimizing anytime regret (in the *Best Arm Identification* setting).

-We fomulate LLM alignment as contextual dueling bandits in https://arxiv.org/abs/2411.01493, which requires an efficient online training system to validate the proposed method and other baselines.
+In https://arxiv.org/abs/2411.01493, we fomulate LLM alignment as contextual dueling bandits (CDB) (a glance below), and propose a sample-efficient way for alignment based on Thompson sampling.
+The CDB formulation requires an efficient online training system to validate the proposed method and compare with other baselines.
 Oat 🌾 is part of the efforts in this research work.

 <p align="center">
   <img src="https://gist.githubusercontent.com/lkevinzc/98afee30a5141d7068a0b35a88901a31/raw/e0da719024bdc16fb4a993a8405e15cb0cf2b53a/interface.png" height="160"/>
 </p>

-With the contextual dueling bandit formulation, we can summarize existing LLM alignment paradigms as follows:
+With CDB, we can summarize existing LLM alignment paradigms as follows:

 <p align="center">
   <img src="https://gist.githubusercontent.com/lkevinzc/98afee30a5141d7068a0b35a88901a31/raw/acbb25a20dd6c1e7619539b0fa449076ade2f873/compare.png" height="270"/>